bparanj/crystal/electronics/design/analog-device.md

+PENDING

 NEEDS DIAGRAMS

+- Real world seems to be naturally consist of analog signals

-An **analog device** is an electronic component or system that processes analog signals.
+An analog device processes analog signals.
 Analog signals are continuous signals that can represent a wide range of values and vary smoothly over time, as opposed to digital signals, which have discrete values (representing binary states).

 ### Key Characteristics of Analog Devices: